goravel/docs/ORM/factories.md

 }
 ```

-As you can see, in their most basic form, factories are struct that define a `Definition` method.
-The `Definition` method returns the default set of attribute values that should be applied when creating a model using the factory.
-You can use [brianvoe/gofakeit](https://github.com/brianvoe/gofakeit) to generate a variety of random data.
+As you can see, in their most basic form, factories are `struct` that have a `Definition` method.
+The method returns the default set of attribute values that should be used when creating a model with the factory.
+To generate a range of random data, you can rely on [brianvoe/gofakeit](https://github.com/brianvoe/gofakeit).

 ## Generating Factories

-To create a factory, execute the `make:factory` Artisan command:
+To create a factory, run the `make:factory` Artisan command:

 ```
 go run . artisan make:factory PostFactory
 ```

-The new factory struct will be placed in your `database/factories` directory.
+The new factory `struct` will be placed in your `database/factories` directory.

 ### Model & Factory Discovery Conventions